Lake Charles, Louisiana: Casinos

 Lake Charles has Louisiana's biggest casino market.
-The L'Auberge du Lac Casino Resort is a 242 acre, 26-story hotel in Lake Charles.
+The L'Auberge Casino Resort Lake Charles is a 242 acre, 26-story hotel in Lake Charles.
 It has nearly 1000 guest rooms, a casino, golf course, spa, and meeting center.
 A second casino, the Golden Nugget Lake Charles, opened in 2014 next to L'Auberge du Lac.
 The 18-story casino resort hotel has more than 740 guest rooms, a casino, golf course, meeting space, and retail corridor, and a private beach and marina.

 While Horseshoe Lake Charles is technically in one of the city's suburbs known as Westlake, Louisiana, it forms part of the city's gambling market, along with Delta Downs in Vinton, Louisiana and Coushatta Casino Resort in Kinder, Louisiana.